Back to Top

 When will the new Ravenloft book be released?

-Heir of Strahd is slated for release on May 27th, 2025 in both a hardcover and eBook format.
-Notably, reviewer copies will likely be available several weeks before then.
+Heir of Strahd is slated for release on May 13th, 2025 in both a hardcover and eBook format.
+Reviewer copies, however, were sent out in early March (which is when we received a galley copy for this review).

 Notably, the book is being published under the Random House Worlds, which is an imprint of Random House Books; the former distributor of Dungeons & Dragons products who parted ways with Wizards of the Coast in October 2023.